-The Institution is responsible for registering the courses that each student is proposing to undergo in the ensuing semester.
+6.1 The Institution is responsible for registering the courses that each student is proposing to undergo in the ensuing semester.
 Each student has to register for all courses to be undergone in the curriculum of a particular semester.
 The student can also register for courses for which the student has failed in the earlier semesters.
 In such cases the student shall do reappearance registration for those courses for which the attendance requirement is not compulsory.
-However, the student has the option to take up some other professional elective or open elective that he has failed to pass.
+However, the student has failed to pass.
 But, the total number of credits that a student is allowed to register per semester cannot exceed 41.
 The registration details of the candidates may be approved by the Head of the Institution and forwarded to the Controller of Examinations.
 This registration is for undergoing the course as well as for writing the End Semester Examinations.
 No Elective course shall be offered by any department unless a minimum 5 students register for the course.
 However, if the students admitted in the associated Branch and Semester is less than 5, this minimum will not be applicable.